 - bond and rent in advance

 - mail forwarding service

 - home and contents insurance

-- maintenance or cleaning cost of new house (especially if you have just purchased it)
+- maintenance or cleaning cost of the new house

 - food for moving day

 - thank you gifts/food if you’re asking friends and family for help

 If you’re moving interstate, there are a few extra costs to take into consideration:

 - new driver’s licence, re-registration of car and re-insurance of car